hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Game/Corona Setup.md

 ## Integrating with GameSparks

-Integrating Corona with GameSparks is straightforward.
-There are 3 steps:
+Integrating Corona with GameSparks is straightforward:

-*1.* Download the latest SDK from the GameSparks Bitbucket repository from [here](https://bitbucket.org/gamesparks/gamesparks-corona/downloads).

-*2.* Copy the folder 'GameSparks' in the example project and place it in your own project.

-*3.* Open the Build.settings of your project and add the following:
+* Open the Build.settings of your project and add the following:

 ```
   plugins =